Getting a New Build Buy-To-Let Mortgage

 • Flats are sometimes above commercial properties, which can affect their resale value as this location is less desirable to buyers

-• Flats are often in high-rise buildings or blocks with large numbers of units.
-That can expose the buyer to maintenance costs unrelated to their unit.
-Plus, the lender must take care not to lend on too many units in the same block, as it would increase the risk involved.
+• Flats are often in high-rise buildings or blocks with many units.
+This can expose the buyer to maintenance costs unrelated to their unit.
+The lender must also be careful not to lend on too many units in the same block, as it would increase the risk involved.

-The size of deposit required to secure a buy-to-let mortgage on a new build flat is generally the main hurdle you’ll need to overcome.
+The size of the deposit required to secure a buy-to-let mortgage on a new-build flat is generally the main hurdle you’ll need to overcome.

 Advantages and disadvantages